 - Principle 1 applies to the entire UoC, not only to aquafeeds. - Principles 2 and 3 all ingredients that represent >1% of the total annual ingredient-weight (volume) received by the UoC for use in aquafeeds.
-In case the UoC also produces livestock feed, the received volume shall be based on the ingredient volume destined for inclusion in aquafeed.
-Excluded are feed additives (per default, regardless of volume limit): premixes, vitamins, minerals, trace elements and colourants.
+In case the UoC also produces livestock feed, the received volume shall be based on the ingredient volume

-&lt;sup>7 Aquaculture feed: see Definition List.
+7 Aquaculture feed: see Definition List.

-&lt;sup>8 Feed manufacturer: see Definition List.
+8 Feed manufacturer: see Definition List.

-&lt;sup>9 Feed ingredient: see Definition List.
+9 Feed ingredient: see Definition List.

-&lt;sup>10 Feed: see Definition List.
+10 Feed: see Definition List.